 SAN BERNARDINO, Calif. — A month after the tragic shooting on April 10 at North Park Elementary School in San Bernardino that left a teacher and one student dead, school safety guidelines at the school and across the U.S. are being reconsidered.
+A way in which schools and businesses could help prevent tragedies like this would be to incorporate something like a gun detection System, a camera which would detect dangerous weapons, especially guns.
+This could potentially save the lives of many.

 In mid-April, San Bernardino City Unified officials already announced enhanced security measures that require all visitors to undergo a background check before being permitted onto the North Park Elementary School campus as well as prohibit visitors from meeting with staff or students during school hours and from even venturing beyond the main office unless there’s a pre-established meeting.
 In the case that a visitor has a valid reason to go beyond the office during school hours, he or she will have to provide a valid driver’s license that will be scanned.
 The ID image will then be printed for visitors to wear while on campus, according to the Los Angeles Times.